Our gay city guide to Chisinau with tips on the gay scene, activities, cool restaurants, accommodation, and how to stay safe.

 Otherwise, we advise using your Grindr and other gay dating apps to connect with LGBTQ locals.

 On that note, Moldovans young and old are super passionate about the uber gay Eurovision Song Contest, so definitely use your knowledge of it to show off/impress them.
-Their 2019 entry by Anna Odobescu was a personal favourite of ours:
+Their 2019 entry by Anna Odobescu was a personal favorite of ours:

 Gay friendly hotels in Chisinau